matthova/design-systems-blog/README.md

 This same pattern can be applied with any styled-system helper function

 ## Using key-based breakpoints to render responsive content
-StyledSystem allows for modifying theme props based on the current breakpoint.
+StyledSystem allows for modifying space props based on the current breakpoint.
 For example with key-based breakpoints for the theme
 ```js
 const theme = {
   space: {